-Reporting to the CEO and the Finance and Audit Committee of the Board of Directors, Nil directs and oversees all aspects of Genome Atlantic’s finances, including operational budgets, forecasts and collaboration with the auditors.
+As a critical member of Genome Atlantic’s team, Sharon reports to the CEO and the Finance and Audit Committee of the Board of Directors, overseeing all aspects of Genome Atlantic’s finances, including operational budgets and forecasts and collaboration with external auditors.

-Beyond the organizational finances, Nil is integral to the development and management of budgets for the projects that fall under Genome Atlantic’s purview.
-Working closely with the project teams and program manager, Nil helps pull all the pieces together to ensure that project budgets meet the needs of the research teams, are well-aligned with the requirements of the various funding agencies, and are clearly and responsibly reported.
+Sharon also plays an integral role in developing and managing budgets for Genome Atlantic projects.
+Working closely with our researchers and project teams, she helps to pull all the pieces together ensuring that project budgets address the needs of research teams, are aligned with the intentions of various funding agencies, and meet funders’ requirements for reporting and accountability.

 Kristin Tweel, PhD, MBA

 Director, Sector Innovation